-The Park District has entered into a lease agreement as lessee for financing the acquisition of groundskeeping equipment.
+The Park District has entered into a lease agreement, dated July 1, 2013, as lessee for financing the acquisition of groundskeeping equipment.
 This lease agreement qualifies as capital lease for accounting purposes and, therefore, has been recorded at the present value of the future minimum lease payments in the accompanying financial statements.
-The following is a schedule of capital lease obligations and the minimum lease payments:
+Capital lease is comprised of the following: